TAU-CGL/sdsl_create3/README.md

 * `run_navigation.sh` - Starts the demo in Navigation mode

 See above for the description of each mode.
 The three scripts are created in the `Dockerfile`, and they merely call a specific ROS launchfile.

+## Mapping Mode

+**Make sure that the LIDAR is mounted correctly (the robot's and LIDAR's centers should coincide.
+Also notice the orientation.**
+When running the `run_mapping.sh` script on the RPi5, we start the LIDAR node and SLAM.
+It may take a minute until the mapping starts.
+Move the robot around the environment to gather information and build the map.
+You can use `teleop_twist_keyboard` from either the SSH session with the RPi or directly from the computer, or you can use a gamepad (e.g., XBOX Controller or DualShock 4).

+When you are done mapping, in a seperate SSH session on the RPi, run the script `scripts/save_map.sh`, which saves the map into the `~/maps` directory.

+You **must** rename the map files to `map.pgm` and `map.yaml` as the dockerfile copies them to the container.
+These represent the "known" map that is then used for localizaiton.